 It is becoming increasingly common for landlords to protect their property and the occupants with an intruder alarm.
-If this is provided, you must give tenants written instructions on how to operate the alarm system correctly.
+If this is provided, you must advise tenants on how to operate the alarm system correctly.
 Please ensure that any alarm is unable to sound for a prolonged period, e.g. no longer than 20 minutes.

-Rear entrances and vulnerable areas such as rear yards and hallways must be fitted with security lighting, preferably operated by means of a photoelectric cell (dusk to dawn), or by a PIR sensor.
+Rear entrances and vulnerable areas such as rear yards and hallways should ideally be fitted with security lighting, preferably operated by means of a photoelectric cell (dusk to dawn), or by a PIR sensor.